 I touched on this earlier, when I mentioned how to make content ‘better.’

 It’s important that you understand that there are several types of content marketing.
-You don’t need to stick to just one format.
+You don’t need to stick to just one content type; you can create content for social media platforms, your blog, or your website.

 You can, for instance, create content in the following forms-